 The Progressive Disease of Alcoholism

-Alcoholism is recognized by most people today as a disease, however not as many people recognize it as a progressive disease.
+Alcoholism is recognised by most people today as a disease, however not as many people recognise it as a progressive disease.
 This simply means that slowly over time, alcohol gradually gains control of the drinker’s life.
-It may have started in a subtle way, but it eventually takes over every part of the alcoholic’s life.
-Although the alcoholic does not always recognize the decline, it is obvious to others that his drinking has progressed and now negatively affects his work, his relationships, his decision-making and his general quality of life.
+It may have started in a subtle way but it eventually takes over every part of the alcoholic’s life.
+Although the alcoholic does not always recognise the decline, it is obvious to others that his drinking has progressed and now negatively affects his work, his relationships, his decision-making and his general quality of life.
 He does not notice the gradual change from the occasional drinking binge to regular abuse and now full blown dependence on alcohol.

 Poor Decision Making